pip3alfar0/template-practicas/README_english.md

 * Post-push Hook: This hook runs after a push to a remote repository.
 It does not stop the push itself but can be useful for tasks like sending notifications, logging changes, or updating a dashboard.
 If errors occur, they won’t affect the push but can provide alerts for later review.

 Here are examples of the most commonly used Git hooks, like `pre-commit`, `post-commit`, and `pre-push`, which can help automate various tasks.
 Other hooks, such as `commit-msg` and `pre-merge`, might also be useful depending on your needs.
 Each hook serves a unique purpose, allowing for customization and quality control at different points in your workflow.

 For a comprehensive list of all available Git hooks, you can refer to the official Git documentation [here](https://git-scm.com/docs/githooks).

 ### Git Hook example: pre-commit
-This is an example of creating a pre-commit hook to verify that the functions `binary_search` and `seq_search` from `search_algorithm.py` pass all tests in `test_search_algorithm.py` before making the commit.
+This is an example of creating a pre-commit hook to verify that the functions `binary_search` and `seq_search` from `search_algorithm.py` pass all tests in `test_search_algorithm.py` before making the commit. **Some commands may only be executable on Linux or macOS.**

 0. Replace the `binary_search` function in the `search_algorithm.py` file with this incorrect version.
 ```python